rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 <!-- Can you explain a bit more what unwrap() does---you mean every time we
 cause a panic it calls the unwrap method? -->
 <!-- I'm not sure how the conclusion "every time we cause a panic it calls the
-unwrap method" follows from the text that was here, but I've tried to reword.
+unwrap method” follows from the text that was here, but I’ve tried to reword.
-Please let us know what part of the text specifically is implying that here so that we can be sure that we've fixed it. /Carol -->
+Please let us know what part of the text specifically is implying that here so that we can be sure that we’ve fixed it. /Carol -->

 <!-- I'll ghost everything except `unwrap()` in the libreoffice file /Carol -->